Alice Catherine Millar

 Dates and guest count can be changed on booking sites

-Paranormal Tip: Book rooms rooms 5 for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near rooms 5 for the best chance of supernatural encounters!

-No specific ghost packages, but periodic "Ghost Hunt" experience nights are offered by third-party organizers.
+No specific ghost packages, but periodic "Ghost Hunt" experience nights are offered by third-party organisers.
 Hotel offers standard stay packages and Tudor-themed dining events.

 Limited – as a 3-story 15th-c. building, there is no lift and steep, narrow stairways.
 Not wheelchair accessible.
 No on-site parking (use public car parks within 5-minute walk).